Kankarbagh: Patliputra Sports Complex

-The Patliputra Sports Complex (formally Kankarbagh Sports Complex) is a sports stadium in Kankarbagh.
-The Patliputra Sporting Complex was also known as Rainbow Field before construction of the sport complex.
+The Patliputra Sports Complex (formally known as Kankarbagh Sports Complex) is a sports stadium in Kankarbagh.
+The Patliputra Sporting Complex was also known as Rainbow Field before the construction of the sports complex.

 The complex is fully equipped with facilities for both outdoor and indoor games.
 Football, hockey, kabaddi, table tennis, carrom, swimming, wrestling, and taekwondo are some of the games organised here.

-Since the inception of Pro Kabaddi League in 2014, the stadium has played host to the Home matches of Patna Pirates (winners of the 2016 Pro Kabaddi League season (January) and 2016 Pro Kabaddi League season (June)).
+Since the inception of the Pro Kabaddi League in 2014, the stadium has played host to the Home matches of Patna Pirates (winners of the 2016 Pro Kabaddi League season (January) and 2016 Pro Kabaddi League season (June)).

 The 31st National Taekwondo Championship, the 75th Senior National Table Tennis Championship and multiple junior Basketball and Tennis competitions have been hosted by the stadium.